mariadb-corporation/mariadb-connector-nodejs/README.md

 ### Placeholder

-To avoid SQL Injection, queries permit using question mark place holder.
+To avoid SQL Injection, queries permit using question mark placeholders.
 Values will be escaped accordingly to their type.
-Values can be of native javascript type, Buffer, Readable or object with toSqlString method. if not object will be stringified (JSON.stringify).
+Values can be of native javascript type, Buffer, Readable, object with toSqlString method, or object will be stringified (JSON.stringify).

-For streaming, Objects that implement Readable will be streamed automatically.
+For streaming, objects that implement Readable will be streamed automatically.
 You may look at 2 server option that might interfere :
-- [@@net_write_timeout](https://mariadb.com/kb/en/library/server-system-variables/#net_write_timeout) : Query must be received totally sent before reaching this timeout (default to 30s)
+- [@@net_read_timeout](https://mariadb.com/kb/en/library/server-system-variables/#net_write_timeout) : Query must be received totally sent before reaching this timeout (default to 30s)
 - [@@max_allowed_packet](https://mariadb.com/kb/en/library/server-system-variables/#max_allowed_packet) : Maximum data size send to server.